Find out which bouldering and indoor rock climbing gyms come out on top for us!

 Attic V

 Attic V is run by seasoned climbers Joanna and Gwei who have a combined climbing experience of over 40 years’ under their belts.
 Located just a five-minute walk away from Wong Chuk Hang MTR station, this gym is convenient for those of us hoping to squeeze in a climbing session after work.
-Attic V offers a range of courses on climbing as well as a lounge area for you to relax in between climbs.
+Attic V offers a range of courses on the sport as well as a lounge area for you to relax in between climbs.

 How much: Day Pass – $150 ($130 for students)